 Amie graduated from Guildhall School of Music and Drama in London in 2019, where she was supported by the Anglo-Swedish Society.
 She now lives in Stockholm, where she recently graduated from the Stockholm University College of Opera, where she studied the role of Dorabella in Mozart’s Così fan Tutte and the title role in Bizet's Carmen.

-At Guildhall she has had the opportunity to study with many fine singers and coaches such as Sarah Walker, Richard Jackson and Richard Goulding and recently she was given the opportunity to participate as a chorister in the Opera Department’s world premier of Julian Philip’s opera The Tale of Januarie.
-Apart from performing art songs which is Amie’s true passion she also sings oratorio and opera, in 2015 she sung the alto solo in Vivaldi’s Gloria with the orchestra opera da camera di Venezia in Vadstena, Sweden and in 2016 she performed the main role; Beatrice in Vadstenas folkhögskola’s production of Lo sposo senza moglie by Domenico Cimarosa.
+At Guildhall she has had the opportunity to study with many fine singers and coaches such as Sarah Walker, Richard Jackson and Richard Goulding and recently, she was given the opportunity to participate as a chorister in the Opera Department’s world premiere of Julian Philip’s opera The Tale of Januarie.